Erayak Power Solution Group Inc. to Participate in the 133rd China Import and Export Fair 2023 from April 15-19

-/EIN News/ -- WENZHOU, China, April 14, 2023 (GLOBE NEWSWIRE) -- Erayak Power Solution Group Inc. (“Erayak” or the “Company”) (Nasdaq: RAYA), a leading manufacturer, designer, and exporter of high-quality products in the power supply industry, is pleased to announce that it will be participating in the 133rd China Import and Export Fair 2023 (“Fair”), also known as the Canton Fair 2023, in Guangzhou, China, which will be held at the Guangzhou Canton Fair Complex, from April 15-19, 2023.
+WENZHOU, China, April 14, 2023 (GLOBE NEWSWIRE) -- Erayak Power Solution Group Inc. ("Erayak" or the "Company") RAYA, a leading manufacturer, designer, and exporter of high-quality products in the power supply industry, is pleased to announce that it will be participating in the 133rd China Import and Export Fair 2023 ("Fair"), also known as the Canton Fair 2023, in Guangzhou, China, which will be held at the Guangzhou Canton Fair Complex, from April 15-19, 2023.

 The Company will be taking part in Phase 1 of a total of 3 different phases of the offline exhibition that will feature various items and products over a 5-day period.
 In Phase 1, the displayed items at the exhibition will include electronics, home appliances, lighting, vehicles, accessories, machinery, hardware tools, building materials, chemical products, and energy.